 Read more about this procedure here.

-Steroid injections are minimally invasive X-ray guided procedures performed by a radiologist to alleviate pain, most often in the spine and joints.
+Steroid injections are minimally invasive X-ray-guided procedures performed by Synergy Radiology Associates’ board-certified radiologists to alleviate pain, most often in the spine and joints.
 Anti-inflammatory agents are injected directly into the targeted area.
-This can be performed in patients who suffer pain caused by bulging disks, stenosis of the spine or post operative surgery syndromes.
-Additionally steroid injections can be used to alleviate degenerative joint pain such as in hips or knees.
+This can be performed in patients who suffer pain caused by bulging disks, stenosis of the spine or post-operative surgery syndromes.
+Additionally, steroid injections can be used to alleviate degenerative joint pain such as in the hips or knees.

 Spinal Steroid Injections – Brochure